isomerpages/govtech-stp/_atp-australia/00c-atp-faq.md

 #### 1. What is an ATP?

-An ATP allows visitors<sup>1</sup> travelling from Australia (excluding New South Wales) to seek entry into Singapore.
+An ATP allows visitors<sup>1</sup> travelling from Australia <!--(excluding New South Wales)--> to seek entry into Singapore.

 The ATP comes with conditions of travel that the applicant must comply with.

 #### 2. When can visitors start applying for an ATP?

-Visitors travelling from Australia (excluding New South Wales) can apply for an ATP from 1 October 2020, 1200hrs, Singapore time (GMT +8), for entry into Singapore from 8 October 2020, 0000hrs.
+Visitors travelling from Australia <!--(excluding New South Wales)--> can apply for an ATP from 1 October 2020, 1200hrs, Singapore time (GMT +8), for entry into Singapore from 8 October 2020, 0000hrs.

 #### 3. How can visitors apply for an ATP?